 1. Legs and feet: You can start from your baby’s thigh and slowly stroke down to his foot and then the other way around.
 Stroke the bottom of your baby’s foot with your palm and slowly make circles with your thumb all over the soles.
 Lightly squeeze each toe.

 2. Face and head: Hold your baby’s head and massage the scalp (the soft spot over your baby’s head should not be pressed).
 For your baby’s face, place your hands and trace a heart shape, then bring them down together towards the chin.

 3. Chest: Set both your hands on your baby’s chest and stroke from the middle of his chest towards the shoulders and then bring them down and back together.

 4. Arms: Grasp your baby’s arm and stroke down from the upper arm to lower arm -repeat these strokes on his hands by tracing circles from the wrist to the fingertips and then lightly squeeze each finger.

 5. Abdomen: Use gentle pressure -remember that your baby’s stomach is very delicate and sensitive.
 The tummy should be massaged with your fingertips in a clockwise, circular motion.
 Your baby’s tummy massage should be avoided if the umbilical cord stump has not healed completely.

-- Never massage your baby before or after meals or when he needs to sleep.
+- Never massage your baby before or after meals.

 - Your strokes should be gentle and firm.